|TIM FRANCES BIOGRAPHY|

 "In Defence of Actors" by William Hazlitt

-2018 begins with audio book recordings, ongoing readings and workshops at the Globe, then a very welcome return to the lovely theatre that is Salisbury Playhouse and a sojourn at the proverbial 19th hole in PG Wodehouse's golfing romances, Love On The Links - giving my truculent but strangely musical barman-cum-factotum, Fitt.
+2018 sees more audio book recordings, ongoing readings and workshops at the Globe, and a very welcome return to the lovely theatre that is Salisbury Playhouse and a sojourn at the proverbial 19th hole in PG Wodehouse's golfing romances, Love On The Links - giving my truculent but strangely musical barman-cum-factotum, Fitt.
+And a reunion with Fiery Angel and Patrick Barlow as we re-visit The 39 Steps to work on brand new one-act versions - deeply joyous to return to what was a unique and special experience.

 2017: a move to new representation